Brain Tumors Library

 A craniopharyngioma is a rare tumor that usually forms in the center of the brain just above the pituitary gland (a pea-sized organ at the bottom of the brain that controls other glands).
 Craniopharyngiomas can form from different types of brain or spinal cord cells.

-Having certain genetic syndromes may increase the risk of a central nervous system tumor.
+Having certain genetic syndromes may increase the risk of a CNS tumor.

-Anything that increases your chance of getting a disease is called a risk factor.
-Having a risk factor does not mean that you will get cancer; not having risk factors doesn’t mean that you will not get cancer.
+Anything that increases a person's chance of getting a disease is called a risk factor.
+Not every person with one or more of these risk factors will develop a brain or spinal cord tumor, and they can develop in people who don't have any known risk factors.
 Talk with your doctor if you think you may be at risk.
 There are few known risk factors for brain tumors.
 The following conditions may increase the risk of certain types of brain tumors:

 - Being exposed to vinyl chloride may increase the risk of glioma.

-- Infection with the Epstein-Barr virus, having AIDS (acquired immunodeficiency syndrome), or receiving an organ transplant may increase the risk of primary CNS lymphoma.
-(See the PDQ summary on Primary CNS Lymphoma for more information.)
+- Infection with the Epstein-Barr virus, having AIDS, or receiving an organ transplant may increase the risk of primary CNS lymphoma.
+For more information, see Primary CNS Lymphoma Treatment.

 - Having certain genetic syndromes may increase the risk brain tumors: